rj-vinodh/Hash-Button-for-IFTTT/README.md

 # IFTTT-Chrome-Buttons
-Y not create a chrome IFTTT DO button ??
+This extension's functianality is same as that of an IFTTT DO button but in chrome

 ## How it works ?
 The extension makes use of IFTTT maker channel